Municipalities of Finland: Mergers and reform

-Recently, many voluntary mergers have been agreed on.
+Many voluntary mergers have been agreed on.
 Ten mergers were completed in 2005, one in 2006, 14 in 2007 and one in 2008.
-In 2009, there were even more, many of which consolidated more than two municipalities.
+In 2009, there were more, many of which consolidated more than two municipalities.
 Several cities merged with surrounding rural municipalities in Hämeenlinna, Salo, Kouvola, Seinäjoki, Naantali, Kauhava, Lohja, Raseborg, Jyväskylä and Oulu in 2009.
-In total, there were 32 mergers, involving 99 municipalities, that reduced the number of municipalities by 67.
-The year 2009 also marked the end of the last maalaiskunta, a municipality surrounding a city but sharing the name, in Jyväskylä.
+In total, there were 32 mergers, involving 99 municipalities, and this reduced the number of municipalities by 67.
+The year 2009 also marked the end of the last maalaiskunta, where a municipality surrounded a city but shared the city's name, in Jyväskylä.
 There were four mergers in 2010, six in 2011, ten in 2013, three in 2015, four in 2016, two in 2017, one in 2020 and one in 2021.
 In the period 2005–2021, the number of municipalities was voluntarily reduced from 444 to 309.

-In 2012, Katainen's government published an extensive plan aiming at merging municipalities to reach a target of population 20,000 per municipality.
-Commuter belts have also been proposed as a target by a government committee, such that municipalities where more than 35% of workforce commutes would be subject to a merger.
+In 2012, Jyrki Katainen's cabinet published a plan aiming at merging municipalities to reach a target population per municipality of 20,000.
+Commuter belts have also been proposed as a target by a government committee, so that municipalities where more than 35% of the workforce commutes would be subject to a merger.

-The Sipilä cabinet, from 2015, had been preparing a significant reform of health and social services (sote-uudistus), aimed at increasing choice between municipal and private healthcare, and assigning some healthcare responsibilities into larger units than a municipality.
-This was finished by the Marin cabinet.
+The Sipilä cabinet, from 2015, had been preparing a reform of health and social services (sote-uudistus), aimed at increasing choice between municipal and private healthcare, and assigning some healthcare responsibilities into larger units than a municipality.
+This was terminated by the Marin cabinet.